Power Minister Blames DisCos for Nigeria's Electricity Failures, Threatens License Revocation

 FG to revoke licences of failing DisCos

-Adelabu’s concern comes at a critical time for the power sector, which is grappling with severe financial challenges, epileptic electricity supply, and repeated national grid failures.
+Adelabu’s concern comes at a critical time for the power sector, which is grappling with severe financial challenges, an epileptic electricity supply, and repeated national grid failures.

 He said: